 LDS2 will allow electronic visas to be added to the document instantaneously, bolstering client service, and reducing the costs associated with visa issuance.

 Digitally signed storage of visa and travel stamps would dramatically increase the security of those elements against tampering while improving the security flow with Automatic Border Control gates.

-Standard formatting will also enhance the readability and reliability of the information and will facilitate the exchange of information between countries.
+Standard formatting will also enhance the readability and reliability of the information and facilitate exchanging information between countries.

 LDS2 will address the lack of a live biometric capture infrastructure across a country as well as privacy.

-Citizens will be able to provide their biometric data on a voluntary basis if they want to enjoy the convenience of fast track through an eGate.
+Citizens will be able to provide their biometric data voluntarily if they want to enjoy the convenience of fast track through an eGate.

-LDS2 will provide a more automated and reliable risk assessment with analysis of the risk that travellers present by detecting unusual travel patterns, disconnects between entry and exit stamps and mismatched travel history.
+LDS2 will provide a more automated and reliable risk assessment to analyze the risk that travelers present by detecting unusual travel patterns, disconnects between entry and exit stamps, and mismatched travel history.

-It will also enable automatic insertion and verification of data in the passport's micro-controller that will allow more people to go through electronic gates.
+It will also enable automatic insertion and verification of data in the passport's micro-controller to allow more people to go through electronic gates.

-It will also build synergies with frequent and trusted travellers programs, eliminating the need for dedicated documents.
+It will also build synergies with frequent and trusted traveler programs, eliminating the need for dedicated documents.